 Earthquake of magnitude 4.4 strikes Afghanistan

-An earthquake of magnitude 4.4 struck Afghanistan on Thursday, a statement by the National Center for Seismology (NCS) said.
+An earthquake of magnitude 4.4 struck Afghanistan on Saturday, according to the National Center for Seismology (NCS).

-Kabul: An earthquake of magnitude 4.4 struck Afghanistan on Thursday, a statement by the National Center for Seismology (NCS) said.
+Kabul: An earthquake of magnitude 4.4 struck Afghanistan on Saturday, according to the National Center for Seismology (NCS).

 In a post on X, the NCS said, “EQ of M: 4.4, On: 06/11/2025 03:40:41 IST, Lat: 34.55 N, Long: 70.62 E, Depth: 10 Km, Location: Afghanistan.”